-You don't have to wait for Halloween to have a spooky adventure.
-With a rich history and ever-changing landscape, Denton has all of the ingredients needed to make it the most haunted destination in North Texas.
+You don't have to wait for Halloween to have a spooky adventure here in Denton.
+With a rich history and ever-changing landscape, our town has all of the ingredients needed to make it the most haunted destination in North Texas.
 Whether you're planning a Haunted Road Trip or just looking for an excuse to go ghost hunting, here is a quick guide to the Top 10 spooky spots in and around town from WE DENTON DO IT.

 Historic Denton County Courthouse | 110 W Hickory Street